EventFulOgee4/EventFulOgee4/README.md

   ### SonicRunner:
   #### An endless runner game featuring Sonic the Hedgehog using JavaScript and the Kaplay game development library.

-📊 Logic Problem Sets & Symbolization – Work on functional completeness, CNF/DNF, quantification with identity, and other advanced logic concepts.

 ## 🌟 Interests Beyond Coding

 🤖 Robotics & Engineering – fascinated by building intelligent systems